pyroscope/pyrocore/docs/experimental.rst

 to use when querying *rTorrent* for items.
 The default for that option is set via the ``fast_query`` config parameter, and is ``0`` if not changed.
 That means optimization is normally off, and can be activated via ``-Q1``.
-It is recommended to keep it that way for now, and use ``-Q1`` only in scripts and other background processing to reduce the load they generate.
+It is recommended to keep it that way for now, and use ``-Q1`` explicitly in scripts and other background processing to reduce the load they generate.
 Only activating it in scripts usually means the filters used don't change that much, i.e. you can be pretty sure the optimization does what you expect it to do.